You are currently on the following page:

 The Department of Education also pays great attention to early childhood.
 In 2009 it published a Background Report (German) and presented Guiding Principles for Early Childhood Education and Care (German) for discussion at a conference (German).
 Based on that, the department developed the Strategy for Early Childhood Education and Care (German) in 2012, with the overarching objective to give every child good opportunities.
 To implement the strategy, projects were launched and supported for targeted strengthening of the existing provision of early childhood education in the Canton of Zurich.
 These include, for example, the projects Learning Opportunities for Children up to Age 4, Zeppelin (German), Transition to Kindergarten (German), and Educational Landscapes (German).

-Current focus: Early language development
+Current focus: Early language acquisition

-In the current legislative period, the Department of Education is focusing on promoting early language development, basing its work on the legislative priorities of the cantonal council 2015-2019 and the Strategy for Language Support from Early Childhood to Young Adulthood, 2015 (German).
+In the current legislative period, the Department of Education is focusing on supporting early language acquisition, basing its work on the legislative priorities of the cantonal council 2015-2019 and the Strategy for Language Support from Early Childhood to Young Adulthood, 2015 (German).
 The fundamental concern is that all children should be supported in their language development from the start: in families, daycare centres, day families, or playgroups.
 This is also meant to specifically improve the starting out opportunities of children from socially disadvantaged or foreign-language backgrounds.
 This is because good language skills are decisive for educational success.